 Attend one of our online Affordability Info Sessions and Affordability Coffees.
 See the Upcoming Events section below for details.
-Also, please read our Crossroads Affordability Family Guide.
+Also, please read our Crossroads Affordability Family Guide (English / Spanish).

 Crossroads offers various types of sessions to help you navigate affording Crossroads.
 Our sessions are designed to take the “mystery” out of the process.
 Our goal is to be transparent and to educate our families so that they can make an informed decision while researching this educational opportunity.

 The School considers many factors when evaluating an application.
-The data provided through the School and Student Services application drives a methodology to compute a family’s ability to pay for educational expenses for all children.
-The SSS computation takes into account family size, cost of living, income and assets.
-Crossroads combines SSS information with our School policies, along with family conversations, to make assessments of a family’s ability to pay.
+The data provided through the application drives a methodology to compute a family’s ability to pay for educational expenses for all children.
+The computation takes into account family size, cost of living, income and assets.
+Crossroads combines this information with our School policies, along with family conversations, to make assessments of a family’s ability to pay.
 All of our decisions are done through a committee.

 Every application will be reviewed on an individual basis and families reapply each year.
 Our School policies on affordability are meant to guide the Affordability Committee to issue fair and consistent grants.